Episode 104 - Speed Racer (Lana Wachowski & Lilly Wachowski, 2008) (with Tim Robey)

 • Bolter, Jay David, and Richard Grusin.
 2000.
 Remediation: Understanding New Media.
 Cambridge: MIT Press.

 • Darley, Andy.
 1997.
 “Second-order realism and post-modernist aesthetics in computer animation.”
-In A Reader in Animation Studies, edited by Jayne Pilling, 16–24.
+In A Reader in Animation Studies, ed.
+Jayne Pilling, 16–24.
 Sydney: John Libbey Publishing.

 • Prince, Stephen.
 1996.
 “True Lies: Perceptual Realism, Digital Images, and Film Theory.”
 Film Quarterly 49, no. 3: 27-37.